Iron Deficiency and Fertility

 What’s Considered Normal?

 If you have been trying to conceive with no luck, and are worried your iron status is to blame, what ferritin levels should you be aiming for?
 Labs have a massive “healthy” range for ferritin, with values ranging from approximately 20 – 200 ng per mL in women.
-Luckily for you, Naturopathic Doctors like to look at lab values a little differently, categorizing them into “unhealthy” states, “suboptimal” states, and “optimal” states.
+Rather than a black and white approach to looking at “normal ranges”, and just seeing if you are in the range or out of the range (as more doctors do) let’s instead look at it little differently, categorizing them into “unhealthy” states, “suboptimal” states, and “optimal” states.
 This ensures you are reaching the absolute optimal state of health to increase your chances of pregnancy!

 - Unhealthy State (AKA Iron Deficiency): below 11 ng per mL